What Is Growth Marketing? A Data-Driven Guide

 Growth marketing metrics that matter

 Align the team on a small set of metrics.
 Early-stage teams often over-track; growth marketing favors a north star (e.g. weekly active revenue, new paying users) plus stage metrics below.
-Use our Marketing ROI Calculator, LTV Calculator, and Digital Marketing Budget Calculator to stress-test assumptions.
+Use our Marketing ROI Calculator, Ecommerce Simulator, and Digital Marketing Budget Calculator to stress-test assumptions.

 How to build a growth marketing function